szon0111/CarND_P5-Vehicle-Detection-and-Tracking/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The major issue with the SVM approach is parameter tuning and long computation time.
-It took about 20 minutes to produce a 50 second video.
-I will explore deep learning methods such as YOLO for future work.
+I felt like I am overfitting to the project video too much by tuning the parameters to get the best restults.
+Also, it took about 20 minutes to produce a 50 second video, which is obviously not going to work for real time detection.
+I am  going to explore deep learning methods such as YOLO for future work, which seems to be a great choice for real time detection.